Sheyiforreal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-to change group owner to school for the file hello
+script that changes owner to vincent and group owner to staff